adeleyeMV/DS-projects/README.md

 ## What is a Data Lake?
 ---
 * A data lake is a system or repository of data stored in its natural/raw format, usually object blobs or files (from Wikipedia).

+## Why Data Lakes?
+---
+* Some data is difficult to put in tabular format, like deep json structures.
+* Text/Image data can be stored as blobs of data, and extracted easily for analytics later on.
+* Analytics such as machine learning and natural language processing may require accessing raw data in forms totally different from a star schema.